getsentry/sentry-docs/src/collections/_documentation/platforms/php/default-integrations.md

 ### RequestIntegration

 This integration add request data like `User Agent`, `Cookies`, `Headers` to the event.
-Please not that `send_default_pii` has to be enabled to also receive PII information.
+Please note that `send_default_pii` has to be enabled to also receive PII information.

 ### ErrorHandlerIntegration